-Constraint HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) Accessibility to local services and facilities Part 1: Primary School Secondary school Local healthcare services Retail services Local employment opportunities Peak-time public transport Amber Village Shop 305m Bus stop within 1.03km and is on the bus route for Anglian 86 Primary School is within 724m No footpaths Part 2: Part 1 facilities, plus Village/ community hall Public house/ café Preschool facilities Formal sports/ recreation facilities Village Hall 538m Recreational ground/play area next to village hall Green Utilities Capacity Amber Wastewater infrastructure capacity should be confirmed Amber Utilities Infrastructure Green Promoter advises water, sewage, and electricity available to site.
+Constraint HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) Accessibility to local services and facilities Amber Village Shop 305m Bus stop within 1.03km and is on the Part 1: O Primary School O Secondary school O Local healthcare services O Retail services O Local employment opportunities O Peak-time public bus route for Anglian 86 Primary School is within 724m No footpaths Part 2: Part 1 facilities, plus Village/ community hall Public house/ café Preschool facilities Formal sports/ recreation facilities Village Hall 538m Recreational ground/play area next to village hall Green Utilities Capacity Amber Wastewater infrastructure capacity should be confirmed Amber Utilities Infrastructure Green Promoter advises water, sewage, and electricity available to site.
 Green Better Broadband for Norfolk The site is within an area already served by fibre technology Green Identified ORSTED Cable Route Site is unaffected by the identified ORSTED cable route or substation location Green Contamination & ground stability Green The site is unlikely to be contaminated as an agricultural field and no known ground stability issues.
 Green Flood Risk Amber Flood zone 1 with surface water flooding depth of 1-100 between the pond and the road and 1-1000covering the northeast corner of the site.
 Amber

 Impact HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) SN Landscape Type (Land Use Consultants 2001) N/A Tributary Farmland N/A SN Landscape Character Area (Land Use Consultants 2001) B5 Chet Tributary Farmland Overall Landscape Assessment Green Development would have a detrimental impact on landscape which may not be reasonably mitigated.
 Development would require the removal of exiting trees which are protected by virtue of their location within the conservation area.
 Landscape meeting - There are mature trees on the site and along the site frontage.
 A tree survey would be required to assess these and determine the quantum of acceptable development on the site however it may be acceptable for 1/2 dwellings.
 Amber Townscape Amber The site is located in a distinctly rural part of the District on the edge of Seething.
 Existing buildings in the wider context are of mixed architectural character incorporating a range of materials and styles, with village ponds also a feature.
 The grain in Seething is generally quite spacious especially the more peripheral areas and vegetation remains quite dominant along the streets, and relatively few buildings are located close to the back of the street except more toward the centre, but even there hedgerows are a key feature.
 This part is characterised by a linear form of development.
-Development boundary is located to the east on the opposite site of the road.
-The development would have a Amber
+Amber